DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Overview

-Such an approach necessitates addressing two key research questions.
+Such an approach necessitates addressing two key challenges.
 The first challenge is determining a threshold $T$, along with \(h\) and \(l\) for each layer: inputs whose relative error exceeds $T$ use the higher-precision weights \(W_h\), while those below $T$ use the lower-precision weights \(W_l\).
 These $T$ values must be carefully determined, considering the impact of each layer on the end-to-end loss.
 Additionally, the $T$ values should be configured in a way that ensures the average bitwidth across the model closely matches the target precision.
-Second, we need a scheme to approximate the relative error with minimal computation overheads.
-Since relative error guides our bitwidth selection, we must be able to estimate it efficiently.
-The exact computation of relative error is infeasible at runtime, as \(\Delta W\) has the same precision and dimension as of the dequantized weights.
+The second challenge lies in devising an efficient scheme to approximate the relative error with minimal computational overhead.
+While relative error guides our bitwidth selection, its exact computation is infeasible at runtime, as it would require performing an additional GEMV operation.